adityuhkapoor/LaserDynamicsSimulator/README.md

-# LaserDynamicsSimulator
+# Modeling and Simulation of Thulium-doped Yttrium Lithium Fluoride Laser Kinetics

 ## Abstract
-This repository contains the MATLAB simulation code for a four-level Thulium-doped Yttrium Lithium Fluoride (Tm:YLF) laser kinetics model.
+This repository contains the MATLAB simulation code for a four-level Thulium-doped Yttrium Lithium Fluoride (let's just refer to them as Thulium lasers for short) laser kinetics model.
 The primary goal is to adjust model parameters and simulation works with a set of first-order differential equations representing the rate dynamics of the laser system.

 ## Table of Contents
 - Introduction